 The sawmill is equipped with a board return system.
-This system consists of an arm on the saw head controlled by a toggle switch on the control panel.
+This system consists of an arm on the saw head controlled by a toggle switch on the control panel or on the wireless transmitter.
 A board return table is also provided to catch the board as it is removed from the log.
 Use of the board return not recommended with material shorter than 8 foot.

-To activate the board return, turn the key switch to the accessory (#3) or start (#1) position.
+To activate the board return when operating the sawmill with the control box, turn the key switch to the accessory (#3) or start (#1) position.
 Push the toggle switch on the control panel down.
 The board return arm located in the middle of the saw head will drop into position.